1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members.

 What personal information do we collect and hold?

-7. In the course of performing our functions and providing our services, Local Government NSW may collect and hold the personal information of different individuals who interact with us, including council staff, councillors, general managers, other council stakeholders, our service providers, job applicants, media contacts and other individuals in the community.
+7. In the course of performing our functions and providing our services, Local Government NSW (LGNSW) may collect and hold the personal information of different individuals who interact with us, including council staff, councillors, general managers, other stakeholders, members of parliament, our service providers, job applicants, media contacts and other individuals in the community.

-8. The personal information we collect about you generally includes your name, contact information (address, telephone number, email address), credit card (or other billing) information and information about your job, profession or trade.
+8. The personal information we collect about you generally includes your name, contact information (address, telephone number, email address), credit card (or other billing) information, bank account details and information about your job, profession or trade.

 9. We may also collect sensitive information about you such as your membership of a political association.